 - S1 form – issued in your country

-These arrangements only apply to frontier workers or posted workers from Norway, Iceland, Liechtenstein or Switzerland, where they were working in that capacity in the UK before 31 December 2020.
+If you're a frontier worker or posted worker from Norway, Iceland or Liechtenstein, these arrangements only apply to you if you were working in that capacity in the UK before 31 December 2020.

 Studying in England

-You will not able to apply for a refund until 1 January 2022 but your refund will be backdated to include any immigration health surcharge payments made since 1 January 2021.
+You will not be able to apply for a refund until 1 January 2022.
+However, your refund will be backdated to include any immigration health surcharge payments made for a visa starting on or after 1 January 2021.